rticommunity/dds-datamodels-mdpnp/README.md

 includes the IDL files of the datamodel.
 Additionally, other folders with the name of the technology used for the representation of the datamodel may be present.
 For example: `xml`, `json`...

-## Changes on the Datamodel

-This enhanced version contains several changes in the datamodel for the ALMAS version 1.3 beta 1:

- - Replaced the key definition with the IDL 4.2 `@key` annotation.

 ## Testing